MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

     ---

 1. Ingest the *stormevent.csv* file by adding it to the batch queue.
-You use the following:
+You use the following objects and properties:

     - **QueuedIngestClient** to create the ingest client.
     - **IngestionProperties** to set the ingestion properties.